 Birds were a specialty of many fine jewelers of the period.
 Incredible, realistic birds were created by Mauboussin, Van Cleef & Arpels, Cartier, Mellerio, and Sterlé.
 The exaggerated plumage of these avian subjects was splendidly rendered in rainbows of gemstones, full palates of enamels or, as perfected by Sterlé, with a masterful use of plaited gold filigree.
 Mellerio’s “Hummingbird” is a well-known example, designed in gold and enamel.
 Van Cleef & Arpels created a line of small gemstone birds perched on branches, in nests or resting on hats.
 They also created “The Love Birds” ring, in gold with diamonds and rubies, designed so the bird’s wings and tails encircle the finger.
 Following the passion for birds, feathers also became a popular subject for jewelry.

 Lions and tigers and panthers?
 Oh, my!
 Bejeweled jungle cats seemed to spring up everywhere.
 Cartier’s iconic panther took several forms including one, acquired by the Duke and Duchess of Windsor, perched on a 152.35 carat sapphire sphere, one of many the Duchess would own.
-Heiress Barbara Hutton had a passion for tigers and owned a brooch crafted with yellow diamond fur along with tiger motif earrings, bracelets, and a clutch.
-René Boivin was renowned for a bejeweled tiger-skin design bracelet.
+Heiress Barbara Hutton had a passion for tigers and owned a brooch crafted with yellow diamond fur along with tiger motif earrings, bracelets, and René Boivin was renowned for a bejeweled tiger-skin design bracelet.
 Domestic dogs and cats, horses and bees, and other beasts rounded out the passion for animal jewelry.

 Along with the floral and animal motifs that flourished so dramatically during the 1940s, a new dimension proliferated – movement.
 Flexible branches, trembling petals, vibrating butterfly wings all brought new realism to these already lifelike creations.
 Tiny moving threads terminating in gemstones were mounted on rings and in ball forms so that the trembling movement would send scintillating flashes toward the admirer.

 Chain link charm bracelets adorned the wrists of women from high society to the PTA.
 The variety of dangling charms ran the gamut from tourist attractions, animals and martini glasses to the kitchen sink.
 Virtually everything was represented as a charm that could be collected and added to the bulging bracelets that were so beloved.
-Post war austerity gave way to new more lively colorful and flirty feminine fashions.
+Post-war austerity gave way to new more lively colorful and flirty feminine fashions.
 Jewelry adopted a return to naturalism.
 Large three-dimensional flowers, birds, animals, snowflakes and other natural themes were seen along with bows, ribbons, and scrolls.

 Gold had firmly replaced platinum as the jewelry material of choice.
 No longer limited to yellow and white, multiple shades of gold were employed, often in a single piece, accenting and punctuating the design.
-A proliferation of gemstones of every color and of precious and semi-precious status, were combined in multi-hued designs as we moved forward toward the fabulous fifties.
+A proliferation of gemstones of every color and of precious and semi-precious status were combined in multi-hued designs as we moved forward toward the fabulous fifties.

 Big and bold were the watchwords of ring design.
 Bombé or boule rings pavéd with colored gemstones competed with flowerheads and enormous citrines and aquamarines for the most popular ring style.
 Mimicking brooches and earrings, scrolls, volutes, fans, and ribbons also made an appearance on the fashionable finger.
 Brightly colored gemstones were pavéd, star-set or invisibly set on every possible surface.